Brexit uncertainty a constant worry for Brits in Brussels

 “It’s a golden age for gallows humor,” he said at a cafe next to the European Commission’s office block.
 “And there’s so much to laugh at, so it is definitely a coping mechanism.”

-Kendall works in Brussels during the week and heads back to England over the weekends to be with his partner and young daughter.
+Kendall works in Brussels during the week and heads back to England over the weekends to be with his partner and their four children.

 As he holds both British and German passports, his freedom of movement is guaranteed even after Brexit.
 But he fears his regular trips to and from home will be affected by holdups at the border regardless.